-If your motorcycle battery is not charging, check that the positive and negative terminals are making good contact.
+If your motorcycle battery is not charging, check that the positive and negative terminals make good contact.
 If you find any corrosion or damage, clean it up with a stiff brush before charging.

 Make sure the tank is full before you start your first ride.
-Then, during your trip, keep an eye on your fuel gauge to make sure it doesn’t get too low.
+Then, during your trip, keep an eye on your fuel gauge to ensure it doesn’t get too low.

 Review Your Insurance